analyticsdept/py-cli-decrypt/README.md

 `-k` The key file

+`-l` Line location in the key file of the key

 `-o` The name of the output file (does not have to exist)

 `-f` List of fields to decrypt